 A child once said: "I wish I had a picture of God."
 This is exactly what we are granted in the birth of Jesus.
 God has shown us God's face.
 And so, as you leave the Cathedral today, take the Christ child with you.
 Take his humility and make it your own.
 Learn to be more patient, more open, more understanding, and more forgiving of others in your life.
 Take his life of service and make it your life.
 Learn to take less from others; learn to give more of yourself without the thought of getting anything in return.
 And finally, take his love and let God's love for you become the source of your love for one another.
-This Christmastide, may we all find the Christ child again and bring him afresh into our Jesus-starved world.
+May we all this Christmastide find the Christ Child again and again, and bring him afresh into our Jesus-starved world.
 Because he is needed now more than ever.

-Merry Christmas and God bless you,
+Merry Christmas and may God bless and keep you this day and always.